Skip to content

 The story

-Little Sisters of the Assumption Family Health Service (LSA) has a mission to strengthen and empower vulnerable families and children by meeting their basic needs for food, health care, education and a safe home, in the belief that affirming families in their own dignity improves the entire community.
+As the COVID-19 pandemic swept through New York City, the Little Sisters of the Assumption Family Health Service (LSA), a nonprofit dedicated to strengthening and empowering vulnerable families in East Harlem by meeting their basic needs for food, health care, education and a safe home, was working tirelessly to serve people amid uncertainty.

 Community impact

-Edelstein praises the dedication of LSA employees and volunteers to the people of East Harlem and the mission of LSA.
-Originally an Italian immigrant community, but always an impoverished one, East Harlem today is primarily Hispanic with a large population of undocumented immigrants.
-Small mom-and-pop stores line the streets, and poverty and hunger aren’t strangers to these families.
+Originally an Italian immigrant community, but always an impoverished one, East Harlem today is primarily Latino and African American with a large population of immigrants.
+Small mom-and-pop stores line the streets, and hunger isn’t a stranger to these families.

 Insperity